-Good food, lovely wine and a attacking style of play: in San Sebastian (or Donostia, like they say in the city) there's a lot things that tickle your senses.
+Good food, lovely wine and an attacking style of play: In San Sebastian (or Donostia, as they say in the city) there are a lot of things that tickle your senses.
 Real Sociedad is one of the two big clubs of the Basque Country, where the Basque traditions are of great importance.

 Reale Arena

-The outside of Estadio Anoeta was once white, but had turned brown for years already.
+The outside of Estadio Anoeta was once white but had turned brown for years already.
 Yes, the home of Real Sociedad could use an upgrade, to say the least, not to talk about the track court and the distance to the pitch.
-Over the last years, the stadium had been renovated till the beautiful Reale Arena it is now: a real football stadium with fans close to the pitch, royal blue seats and a waving roof.
+Over the last few years, the stadium had been renovated into the beautiful Reale Arena it is now: A real football stadium with fans close to the pitch, royal blue seats and a waving roof.

 Estadio de Atotxa

 If you walk along the Maria Dolores Aguirre Kalea and walk onto the Plaza de Campo de Atotxa you might not realize it immediately, but here, close to the city centre, is the place where Real Sociedad won their only two league titles in the eighties.
-And indeed, when you know it you see it: the tower blocks which surround the square are exactly built in the square shape of the in 1993 demolished stadium.
-At the north side of the stadium there is bar Tribuna Norte, named after the former north bank of the stadium, and with old pictures of the stadium on the wall.
+And indeed, if you know it you see it: The tower blocks which surround the square are exactly built in the square shape of the in 1993 demolished stadium.
+North of the stadium there is bar Tribuna Norte, named after the former north stand of the stadium, which has old pictures of the stadium on the wall.

 The firework tradition of San Sebastian

 One arrow for a goal against La Real, two arrows for a goal for the hosts.
-It's a beautiful tradition known for decades, to update the city of the current score in Anoeta.
-Because of the coming of internet and live television, the tradition has lost a bit of its importance, but still after every goal someone runs outside to lit off the fireworks.
+It's a beautiful tradition known for decades to update the city of the current score in Anoeta.
+Because of the introduction of the internet and live television, the tradition has lost a bit of its importance, but still after every goal someone runs outside to light off the fireworks.

 Playa de la Concha

-San Sebastián is beautifully located at the Bahia de la Concha (the bay of the shell), with a beach which encloses the bay almost entirely from open sea.
-When the tide allows it there's people playing football, and once a year the school football tournament of the city takes place there at the best decor ever.
-At the end of the boulevard is Playa de Ondarreta, where La Real played her first matches, and a certain Xabi Alonso learned to play football here as well.
-The Spanish world champion has come back to the city after his career and lives close to this beach as well.
+San Sebastián is beautifully located on the Bahia de la Concha (the bay of the shell), with a beach which encloses the bay almost entirely from the open sea.
+When the tide allows it, there are people playing football.
+Once a year, it is also the decor of the school football tournament of the city.
+At the end of the boulevard is Playa de Ondarreta, where La Real played her first matches, and a certain Xabi Alonso learned to play football.
+The Spanish world champion returned to the city after his career and lives close to this beach.

 Statues for the highs and lows of the club's history

-On the square in front of the Reale Arena there are two statue standing, of which everyone in San Sebastian knows the meaning.
+On the square in front of the Reale Arena, there are two famous statues.
 One is for the most beautiful time in the club's history, the other one for the darkest day.
-There's a bust of Alberto Ormaetxea, a former player who won as manager both league titles of Real Sociedad.
-The other one is Aitor Zabaleta, the fan of La Real who got stabbed to death in Madrid by a fascist fan of Atlético Madrid.
-After 25 years, the memory of him is still kept alive.
+There's a bust of Alberto Ormaetxea, a former player who won both league titles with Real Sociedad when he was their manager.
+The other one is of Aitor Zabaleta, a fan of La Real who got stabbed to death in Madrid by a fascist fan of Atlético Madrid.
+After 25 years, his memory is still kept alive.

 Pinchos in the old city

-San Sebastian is the capital of the pinchos, a Basque sort of tapas who are traditionally served on skewers with a piece of bread.
-In the narrow streets of the old town you can eat them anywhere: in scenic bars like Ganbara, Txepetxa and Paco Bueno you can run into Xabi Alonso as well.
+San Sebastian is the capital of the pinchos, a Basque kind of tapas that is traditionally served on skewers with a piece of bread.
+In the narrow streets of the old town, you can eat them anywhere: in scenic bars, like Ganbara, Txepetxa and Paco Bueno you can run into Xabi Alonso as well.

 A typical Real Sociedad restaurant in the old town is José Mari, a lovely Basque restaurant with the club's crest on the wall.